-To be admitted to candidacy for a doctoral degree, a student must have:
+Admission to candidacy is a prerequisite for scheduling your final examination and to order your Aggie Ring.
+To be admitted into candidacy for a doctoral degree, a student must have:

 - 1. completed all formal coursework on the degree plan with the exception of any remaining 681, 684, 690 and 691, 692, 791 or other graduate courses specifically designated as S/U in the course catalog, - 2. a 3.0 Graduate GPA and a Degree Plan GPA of at least 3.0 with no grade lower than C in any course on the degree plan, - 3. passed the preliminary examination, - 4. submitted an approved dissertation proposal, - 5. met the residence requirements.